Chartered Secretary Mentorship Programme 2018 – Nurturing our Young Professionals

 - Periodic reviews: mentors and mentees are encouraged to provide comments and reflections to HKICS with the intention of addressing key issues

-- Two free activities for mentors and mentees to attend as a platform for further enhancement of their communication and commitment
+- Two free activities for mentors and mentees to attend as a platform for further enhancing communication and commitment

-- Two free training sessions with MCPD points for mentors and mentees around mid-term to facilitate mentor-mentee interaction
+- Two free training sessions (with CPD points award) for mentors and mentees around mid-term to facilitate mentor-mentee interaction

 - Continuous improvement: With feedback from mentors and mentees, HKICS is committed to the ongoing improvement and development of the programme